Upload new images. The image library for this site will open in a new window.

 Lewis in Mechanical Hall Gallery.
 (Photograph by Kelsey Underwood)

 The Department of Art History and faculty offices are located in the Old College building.
 Old College is situated adjacent to the Department of Art & Design facilities, and the proximity of the buildings is conducive to a sense of artistic community.
 Small lecture courses and seminars are conducted in Old College, and all students are invited to use the lounge and study room in the building.
 Old College also contains the Old College Gallery.
 The collection includes examples of painting, sculpture, drawing, the graphic arts, and photography representing Western and non-Western civilizations and cultures.
 Students taking Art History and Museum Studies courses have the opportunity to assist in assembling exhibitions and may work with original art objects.
 Works from the collection are also frequently used as teaching aids by the Art History faculty.

 Images are central to the study of art history.
-The Department's Visual Resources Center administers a rapidly growing library of over 90,000 digital images for faculty and student use.
+The Department's Visual Resources Center administers a rapidly growing library of over 100,000 digital images for faculty and student use.
 UD students have access to this collection online through Artstor, and are free to use these images in term papers, seminar presentations, and other class projects.
-Many faculty members make images available to their students through course Web sites, Artstor, and Sakai.
+Many faculty members make images available to their students through course websites, Artstor, and Canvas.

 Frequent field trips to major museums and to architectural sites in Philadelphia, Baltimore, New York, and Washington, D.C., give students first-hand contact with original works of art.
 There is also an active program of guest lectures; speakers representing a wide range of interests and opinions are frequently invited to give lectures to which the entire University community is invited.

 Move this whole section up, swapping places with the section above it.